nguyenducnhaty/Learn_ML_in_6_Months/Software Development/Java Basics/README.md

 <h1>Crash Course in Java</h1>

 The Software Design and Architecture needs me to have a basic understanding of Java so we will be going through a Java Crash Course.
+Notes are from [Java Tutorial for Beginners [2019] by Programming with Mosh](https://www.youtube.com/watch?v=eIrMbAQSU34).

 <h2>Anatomy of a Java Program</h2>